Horspath Church of England School Curriculum statement

 Our reading books come from a wide range of children’s books including a selection from several different reading schemes.
 Children on RWI will also have a black and white RWI book to take home.
 These are issued by their RWI teacher.

 At Horspath music and singing are an important part of the curriculum.
 Children have the opportunity to learn to play a variety of instruments and when they are in Oak class they are taught weekly Clarinet or Ukulele lessons.
 There are also teachers who visit the school to teach a variety of instruments including piano, flute, trumpet, cornet, clarinet and saxophone.
 Children can also play in the school band which performs at events both in and out of school.
 Twice a year we hold music assemblies where children perform either on their own or in groups.

 Singing is taught within individual classes, as well as a whole school lesson once a week.
 We learn new songs to perform at various events throughout the year.
 These include Harvest Festival, Easter Service, Christmas Production, Nativity and Carol Concert,

-All of the pupils, including the youngest foundation pupils are taught French at least once a week throughout the year.
+French is taught in KS1 and Ks2.
 Pupils start with learning songs, rhymes, games, colours and parts of the body.
 By the end of Year 6 all of our pupils can hold a conversation and read and write simple French passages.

 Most of the school’s PE lessons are taught by school staff supported by an apprentice from Ignite Sports and a Yoga teacher.
-There is also a daily drop in lunchtime sports club which is open to all of the pupils.
+In the summer term there is also a daily drop in lunchtime sports club which is open to all of the pupils.
 The pupils really enjoy the clubs and make the most of the extra activities offered, choosing from hockey, tennis, netball, cricket and rounders.